digipost/signature-api-client-java/docs/_v4_x/2_direct_usecases.md

     Instant nextPermittedPollTime = statusChange.getNextPermittedPollTime();
 }

-// Polling immediately after retrieving NO_CHANGES:
-try {
-    client.getStatusChange();
-} catch (TooEagerPollingException tooEagerPolling) {
-    Instant nextPermittedPollTime = tooEagerPolling.getNextPermittedPollTime();
-}

 client.confirm(statusChange);

 ```

-As illustrated above, you should always query either the `statusChange` or the `TooEagerPollingException` to find out when you are allowed to poll for statuses next time.
+As illustrated above, you should always query the `statusChange` to find out when you are allowed to poll for statuses next time.

 <h3 id="uc05">Get signed documents</h3>